mehadh/mehadh/README.md

 :technologist:

-I am a developer primarily working on [RAGE:MP](https://rage.mp/) projects at the moment.
-Most of my commits are in **private** repositories, feel free to ask me about them if you're curious.
+I am a programmer mostly working with Python, Javascript, and SQL.
+More specifically, I often work with both Node.js and MySQL, and I am an active developer on two [RAGE:MP](https://rage.mp/) projects.

 :floppy_disk:

-Generally I don't upload code that I am actively working on.
-Occasionally I may update the repositories you see here, but if they're listed, they are most likely not in active development.
+The majority of my code is hidden in **private** repositories at the moment.
+If you're interested in my work, feel free to contact me for more information.

 :construction_worker:

 If anything I've posted on my Github is not working, feel free to reach out to me!
 I'd be glad to try and troubleshoot any issues or patch any bugs out.

 :mailbox_with_mail: